-University Hospital Frankfurt am Main of Goethe-University has a close affiliation with Goethe-University, which was founded in 1914 with a medical faculty inside.
+University Hospital Frankfurt am Main of Goethe-University, has a close affiliation with Goethe-University, founded in 1914 with a medical faculty inside.
 Many of the hospital facilities are also rooted in the foundation of Johann Christian Senckenberg, which included a community hospital (founded in 1884).
 One of the Sachsenhausen City Hospital surgeons performed the world's first heart surgery in 1896.
-In addition, before the university was founded, there was already the Neurological Institute as a private foundation by Ludwig Edinger, the "Friedrichsheim" orthopaedic clinic as a foundation of the "Verein für Krüppelfürsorge" – today's Department of adult and pediatric orthopaedic – and the "Braunfels'sche Annie Foundation" as the nucleus of the modern Department of pediatric and adolescent medicine.
+In addition, before the university was founded, there was already the Neurological Institute as a private foundation by Ludwig Edinger, the "Friedrichsheim" orthopedic clinic as a foundation of the "Cripple Welfare Association" – today's Department of adult and pediatric orthopedic – and the "Braunfels'sche Annie Foundation" as the nucleus of the modern Department of pediatric and adolescent medicine.
 The current University Hospital Frankfurt am Main of Goethe-University is the biggest hospital in Frankfurt am Main.
 In 2014, the hospital was renovated, and the design received the European Healthcare Design Award in 2017.

 32 specialist clinics and clinical institutes and more than 20 research institutes comprise the hospital.
 More than 6,800 employees work in the hospital.
 The facility's total size is 425,000 m2, with 1496 inpatient beds, including day hospital places.
 The hospital provides medical care for 50,000 inpatients and 450,000 outpatients annually.

-The hospital offers a full range of medical services in all medical specialities.
-The hospital departments include but are not limited to University Center for Tumor Diseases (UCT), the department of general, visceral, transplant and thoracic surgery, and diagnostic and interventional radiology.
+The hospital offers a full range of medical services in all medical specialties.
+The hospital departments include but are not limited to the University Center for Tumor Diseases (UCT), the department of general, visceral, transplant, and thoracic surgery, and diagnostic and interventional radiology.
 A particular focus is the treatment of severe and complex suits through interdisciplinary and intersectoral service offers.

 What modern technical equipment does the hospital include?

-Among the utmost technical equipment: are a gamma scalpel and a DaVinci robot.
-GammaKnife is an ultra-modern radiosurgical device allowing to successfully treat tumours without open surgery.
-At the same time, the DaVinci is designed for performing complex operations in a minimally-invasive way.
+Among the leading technical equipment: are a gamma scalpel and a DaVinci robot.
+GammaKnife is an ultra-modern radiosurgical device that successfully treats tumors without open surgery.
+At the same time, DaVinci is designed to perform complex operations minimally-invasively.

 Is University Hospital Frankfurt suitable for patients with cancer?

 It is one of the largest institutions dealing with cancer treatment.
-The oncology unit is equipped with a spiral tomograph, a gamma knife, PET and other latest-generation equipment.
+The oncology unit has a spiral tomograph, a gamma knife, PET, and other latest-generation equipment.
 Moreover, the team has performed hundreds of successful operations to treat the most complex oncological diseases.